Nykh0/the-finals-rank-overlay/README.md

 embarkIdName=**YOUR_EMBARK_NAME_HERE**&embarkIdNumber=**YOUR_EMBARK_NUMBER_HERE**&textColor=**TEXT_COLOR_HEXADECIMAL**&backgroundColor=**BACKGROUND_COLOR_HEXADECIMAL**&fontFamily=**FONT_FAMILY**

 - Only the first 2 parameters are required, the rest can be ommited if not needed.
-The above string must be set on the right of the "?"
+The above string must be set after the "?"
 # OBS setup

 - Create a browser source on OBS with the same final URL create above (Width : 470 and Height: 160)